DFHack/dfhack/README.rst

 :stop:         Stop running automatically.
 :sleep:        Must be followed by number X. Changes the timer to sleep X frames between runs.
 :watch R:      Start watching a race.
 R can be a valid race RAW id (ALPACA, BIRD_TURKEY, etc) or a list of ids seperated by spaces or the keyword 'all' which adds all races with at least one owned tame unit in your fortress to the list.
 :unwatch R:    Stop watching a race.
-The current target settings will be remembered (currently only until you save or quit the game).
+The current target settings will be remembered.
 :forget R:     Stop watching a race and forget it's target settings.
 :autowatch:    Automatically adds all new races (animals you buy from merchants, tame yourself or get from migrants)
                to the watch list using default target count.